thegetty/quire-docs/content/learn/workflow.md

 -   Once the final (ideally, few and minor) changes are approved and merged, a PDF is sent to a short-run digital printer.
 A final proof is printed and reviewed.

--   Once the final printed proof is approved, the publication is considered ready for launch.
+-   When the printed proof is approved, the publication is considered ready for launch.

 ## Launch